AcquaNet/jd-ws-microservice-api-doc/source/includes/v1/_docs.md

 	-u consumer_key:consumer_secret
 ```

 Occasionally some servers may not properly parse the Authorization header (if you see a "Consumer key is missing" error when authenticating over SSL, you have a server issue).
-In WooCommerce 2.1.7+, you may provide the consumer key/secret as query string parameters:
+In JD Atina WS Microservices.7+, you may provide the consumer key/secret as query string parameters:

 ```
 $ curl https://www.example.com/wc-api/v1/orders?consumer_key=123&consumer_secret=abc